 As an executive-in-residence at the University of Chicago Booth School of Business Executive MBA program, I recently shared my journey and leadership lessons with a group of future executives from around the globe.

 My journey began in 1986 when I arrived in the U.S. from Bangladesh to study engineering at the age of 17.
 To survive, I quickly introduced myself to the art and science of "janitorial engineering" on the graveyard shift.
 Shortly after building my first commercial software product at age 19, I dropped out of college and joined Pitney Bowes.
 I later worked for multinationals such as General Electric, founded technology companies including KnowledgeBase and EC Cubed, and was part of a GE spin-off.
 To date, I have cumulatively raised more than $95 million from angels, strategic partners, and institutional investors.

 And like some founders, I too got ousted from serving as CEO from my own company, EC Cubed, and survived recession after recession.
 Regardless of the situation, I have never abandoned my entrepreneurial spirit.
-Soon after losing my last company to investors, in 2000, I founded BTM Corporation to enable organizations to "architect" sustainable growth with our management software platforms.
-We then created a leadership think tank, the BTM Institute, in collaboration with leading academics.
+Soon after losing my last company to investors, in 2000, I founded my next company to enable organizations to "architect" sustainable growth with our management software platforms.

 At Booth, I discussed a variety of topics surrounding leadership challenges and priorities experienced by today’s entrepreneurs and executives.
 The following is an overview of those discussions: